 Opioid Use Disorder: What People Don’t See (Interactive Infographic)

-Opioid use disorder (OUD) affects people in ways that often go far beyond what others might expect.
-The challenges someone faces aren’t always visible.
+Opioid use disorder (OUD) can affect people in ways that go far beyond what others expect.
+The challenges someone with OUD faces aren’t always visible.
 While there may be outward signs — such as changes in health, mood, or daily routines — much of the struggle happens quietly, in thoughts and feelings that may go unnoticed.
-Cravings, fear of withdrawal, and the weight of stigma are just a few of the hidden battles.
+Cravings, fear of withdrawal symptoms, and the weight of stigma are just a few of the hidden battles.

 🗳️ Which one of these topics do you most want to discuss at your next doctor’s appointment?